 Improve blood circulation and balance the physiological system

 Thai massages can also boost blood and lymph flow to the nerve centre muscles in the foot soles.
 Consequently, internal organs perform more efficiently, improving body balance and general health.
-It’ll be more noticeable when you age when you don’t engage yourself in activities that require the use of the body in the same way that young people do.
+It’ll be more noticeable when you age and don’t engage yourself in activities that require using the body like young people do.

 Foot massage is similar to going to a spa for your feet.
 It helps relax the body and reduce muscular tension and anxiety.
-The soles of the feet are said to have nerve connections to the brain in traditional Chinese medicine.
+In traditional Chinese medicine, the soles of the feet are said to have nerve connections to the brain.

 According to research, Thai Foot Massage can help to reduce migraines.
 Thus, it gives the brain a break so that you may achieve peace of mind.
 As a result, you’ll be able to sleep better and longer.